ajzdunek/Neighborhood-Finder/README.md

 We added a progress bar so you can keep track of how many questions you have left.

 ![picture](results.jpg)
-After you have finished taking the survey Hoodie will match you up with the neighborhood that's right for you and it will also include a map of the area, walkscore,restaurants in the neighborhood and entertainment.
+After you have finished taking the survey Hoodie will match you up with the neighborhood that's right for you and it will also include a map of the area, walkscore, restaurants and entertainment that's in the area.

 ![picture](walkscore.png)
 Walkscore.